meowadorian/meowadorian/README.md

 **meeeeeeeeeow/meeeeeeeeeow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## Um ...
+## Uhm...
 Hey, I'm Meeeeeeeeeow

 <p>and not quite sure what to write here.<br>
 Soooo ...<br>
-My name is Adorian, I'm a 17 year old, flexsexual buggrammer.</p>
+My name is Adorian (aka.
+Adrian), I'm a almost 18 year old, flexsexual buggrammer.</p>

 ### My repertoire of programming languages (incl.
 Flavors and Frameworks) that I master.
 (Almost...
 Or not at all):